Xilmi/Rotp-Fusion/README.md

 - Fixed the arrows not working...
 - Added some guide descrition in galaxy panel.
 - Fixed the boolean option guide display.
+- Improved code readability.
+(Naming and location)
+- More guide descriptions in label.txt.

 2023.04.16 (BR)
 - Updated guide and help to Html.